devtron-labs/devtron/docs/user-guide/deploying-application/triggering-ci.md

 # Triggering CI Pipelines

 To trigger the CI pipeline, first you need to select a Git commit.
-To select a Git commit, clic the **Select Material** button present on the CI pipeline.
+To select a Git commit, click the **Select Material** button present on the CI pipeline.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploying-application/triggering-ci/select-material-new.jpg)